rmiravalles/rmiravalles.github.io/_posts/2025-05-15-getting-started-pulumi.md

 ## This is only the beginning of my Pulumi journey

 I'm dying to speak about the code in the files, but I think this article is long enough already.
 I'll leave that for the next article.

+I always like to end an article with a bit of music.
+Here's the latest collaboration between Mark Pritchard and Thom Yorke.
+The video is nuts!

+{% include youtube.html id="m32xZaxzadw" %}

 Thanks for reading!